MJKulik/Homelab/README.md

 # Homelab Project

 **Overview:**
-This project sets up a home lab using Proxmox Virtualization, configured in a cluster.
+This project contains all files to configure homelab k8s cluster and infrastructure in it.

 Installed Talos Linux, a secure and minimal OS, will be used to manage Kubernetes clusters, providing a streamlined and secure foundation for container orchestration.